waternine9/bfsl/README.md

 ```

 ### Quick note
-If you are making a fragment shader, your main function will have to accept a `vec2:FragCoord` (current pixel position in the range of `[0, resolution]` and `vec3:OutColor` (normalized output color).
+If you are making a fragment shader, your main function will have to accept a `vec2:FragCoord` (current pixel position in the range of 0 to resolution for each component) and `vec3:OutColor` (normalized output color).
 If you are making any other kind of shader, there are no requirements
 ### End Quick Note